mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

 layout: post
 ---

 The [previous part]({{ site.baseurl }}{% link _posts/2021-10-18-Decisions-Part-1.markdown %}) introduced the Bayes decision rule as a procedure to find the optimal threshold that transforms a recognizer into a classifier, with "optimal" referrefing to the minimum expected risk achieved on unseen data.
 The risk at every threshold $c$ was described as a function of $\text{Pmiss}$ and $\text{Pfa}$.

-The Receiving Operator Characteristics (ROC) combines these concepts and provides the same capabilities for threshold selection as the CCD and LLR frameworks introduced earlier.
-However, it has a focus on error trade-offs rather than likelihood ratios, which allows to run various investigations one one graph.
+The Receiving Operator Characteristics (ROC) combines these concepts and provides the same capabilities for threshold selection as the CCD and LLR, however, it has a focus on error trade-offs rather than likelihood ratios, which makes other investigations possible, all on one graph.

 The first section looks at threshold optimisation using the ROC curve, and shows why doing so is equivalent to using the Bayes decision procedure.
-The following sections cover  topics on ROC analysis: the monotonicity of a ROC curve and how to enforce it (section 2), the connection between ROC and concordance probability via AUC, and why you may *not* want to optimise for the latter (section 3), and benchmarking a classifier with majority rules using ROC analysis (section 4).
+The following sections cover  topics on ROC analysis: convexity and how to enforce it with the PAV algorithm (section 2), the connection between ROC and concordance probability via AUC, and why you may *not* want to optimise for the latter (section 3), and benchmarking a classifier with majority rules using ROC analysis (section 4).

 ## A. The ROC curve

 ### Finding an optimal threshold

 The ROC curve slides through every possible cut-off point in descending order and plots the corresponding (Pfa, 1−Pmiss) values at that cut-off.
-Pmiss and Pfa are error rates [TODO: link to part 1] estimated as proportions of errors of type w1 and w0, respectively.
-(1-Pmiss) is often called the true positive rate (tpr), because Pmiss is estimated as the proportion of targets below the cut-off point, which is also the rate of false negatives and 1 - false negative rate means true positive rate.
+[Pmiss and Pfa]({{ site.baseurl }}{% link _posts/2021-10-18-Decisions-Part-1.markdown %}#using-pmiss-pfa) are error rates  estimated as proportions of errors of class $\omega_1$ and $\omega_0$, resp.
+(1-Pmiss) is often called the true positive rate (tpr), because Pmiss is estimated as the proportion of targets below the cut-off point, which is also the rate of false negatives.
 Similarly, Pfa is the proportion of non-targets labeled as false positives, also called false positive rate (fpr).
-And so, in the literature, (Pfa, 1-Pmiss) is referred to as (fpr, tpr), also called operating points.
+And so, (Pfa, 1-Pmiss) is often referred to as (fpr, tpr) or just called operating points.

 [source](https://github.com/mkffl/decisions/blob/edc8cf34d8e3d82e7fdd1cdb48914e1bd1bfbbd3/Decisions/src/Evaluations.scala#L183)
 ```scala